async-rs/async.rs/source/blog/2019-11-11-announcing-async-std-1-0.html.md

 `async-std` does not compromise on speed by shipping a fast executor that will be constantly improving over time and tweaked with incoming production  feedback. `async-std`'s goal is to ship an executor that gives great performance out of the box without the need for tuning.

+## Stability guarantees

+What does 1.0 mean?
+It means that all API that is not feature gated is now publicly committed and documented.
+Users are encouraged to use it liberally.
+We will continue to add features in additional releases over the coming week.

+These improvements will follow familiar patterns: a period of being feature gated through the `unstable` feature and then stabilisation.

+Due to language changes coming down the line (mostly async closures and async streams), there is a high likeliness of a 2.0 release in the future.
+In this case, the 1.0 line will continue being maintained for security and bug fixes and porting documents and guidelines will be provided.

 ## Highlights of async-std

 ### Easy to get started